SocketDotTech/socket-docs/docs/getting-started.md

 - Set up the environment with pre-configured contracts.
 - Extend a simple `Counter` contract into a **chain-abstracted** version.
-- Walk through a `CounterComposer` contract to orchestrate updates on multiple counter instances.
+- Walk through a `CounterAppGateway` contract to orchestrate updates on multiple counter instances.

 # 2. Setting Up Your Environment

 1. **Clone the Starter Kit**

-   The repository includes pre-built examples of `Counter` and `CounterComposer` contracts.
+   The repository includes pre-built examples of `Counter` and `CounterAppGateway` contracts.

    ```bash
    git clone https://github.com/SocketDotTech/socket-starter-kit